slebetman/simple-plastic-wargame/README.md

    a sniper cannot move.

    Snipers may attack twice per turn.
-They do not need to use both attacks on the same target so a sniper may attack two different targets per turn.
+They do not need to use both attacks on the same target so **a sniper may attack two different targets per turn**.

    Since snipers don't move when attacking and is a special unit they get both "did not move" and "special unit" modifiers when attacking.

+   Use prone/crawling figures as snipers.

 ## Copyright